yahoo/fluxible/docs/api/Actions.md

 };
 ```

-The first action for a context is called via `context.executeAction(myAction, payload)` but actions can also be fired by other actions:
+Actions are generally called via [`FluxibleContext.executeAction(myAction, payload, done)`](FluxibleContext.md#executeactionaction-payload-callback) but actions can also be fired by other actions:

 ```js
 module.exports = function myParentAction(actionContext, payload, done) {